 7. Chapultepec Castle

 One of the city’s best-hidden gems till date, the Castillo de Chapultec is nestled amid trees and plants of Mexico’s central park, Bosque de Chapultepec.
-Check out the bejeweled personal effects, sweeping marble staircases, gilded rooms and the breathtaking carriages, and fall in love with the place.
-The Chapultepec Castle is a great place to spend a day.
+Check out the bejeweled personal effects, sweeping marble staircases, gilded rooms, and the breathtaking carriages, and fall in love with the place.
+Chapultepec Castle is a great place to spend a day.
 Make sure you are wearing comfortable shoes as you will be walking a lot.
 Spend some time in the wonderful gardens around the castle and enjoy a spectacular view of Mexico City – if the smog allows it.

 8. Templo Mayor and Its Museum